Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Main results

 \bre\mythmname{Truncated transmission problems} When solving scattering problems on unbounded domains numerically, it is common to truncate the domain and impose a boundary condition to approximate the Sommerfeld radiation condition; the simplest such boundary condition is the impedance condition $\dn u - \ri k u=0$ (see, e.g., the discussion in \cite[\S5.1]{BaSpWu:16} and the references therein).
 The truncated transmission problem is therefore equivalent to the interior impedance problem with piecewise-constant wavenumber.
 The paper \cite{CaVo:10} contains the analogue of the results in \cite{CaPoVo:99} for the truncated transmission problem (and in particular the bound \eqref{eq:res2} above).
-Wavenumber-explicit bounds on this BVP have recently been obtained in \cite{Ch:15, BaChGo:16, GrSa:17, GrPeSp:16} for real $n_i$ and \cite{OhVe:16} for complex $n_i$.
-These recent investigations all use Morawetz identities (either explicitly or implicitly), with the impedance boundary condition dealt with as described in Remark \ref{rem:impbc} below (again, either explicitly or implicitly). \ere
+Wavenumber-explicit bounds on this BVP have recently been obtained in \cite{Ch:16, BaChGo:16, SaTo:17, GrSa:18, GrPeSp:18} for real $n_i$ and \cite{OhVe:16} for complex $n_i$.
+Apart from \cite{SaTo:17}, these recent investigations all use Morawetz identities (either explicitly or implicitly), with the impedance boundary condition dealt with as described in Remark \ref{rem:impbc} below (again, either explicitly or implicitly).
+The investigation \cite{SaTo:17} concerns the interior impedance problem in 1-d with piecewise-constant wavenumber, and uses the fact that, in this case, the Green's function can be expressed in terms of the solution of a linear system. \ere

 \bre\mythmname{Transmission problems not involving a bounded obstacle} Identities related to those of Morawetz have also been used to prove results about (i) scattering by rough surfaces when the wave-number is piecewise constant and (ii) the transmission problem through an infinite penetrable layer (where in both cases the wavenumbers satisfy appropriate analogues of \eqref{eq:cond}).
 For (i) see \cite{ChZh:98, ZhCh:98, ZhCh:98a,HuLiQuZh:15}, and \cite[Chapter 2]{Th:06} (these works consider more general classes of wave-number that include piecewise-constant cases), and for (ii) see \cite{ChZh:99, Fo:05,LeRi:10}, and \cite[Chapter 4]{Th:06}.
 The identities used are essentially \eqref{eq:morid1} below with $\beta=0$ and the vector field $\bx$ replaced by a vector field perpendicular to the surface/layer. \ere